Our staff works closely with members all over Wisconsin. Let us know how we can support your work!

 Alexandria Cull Weatherer (she/her/hers) supports our members’ work in cancer survivorship and cancer vaccine promotion.
 Alexandria received a Master of Public Health from Johns Hopkins University and has worked to advance adult and childhood immunization at the International Vaccine Access Center in Baltimore and as a public health educator with the Wisconsin Department of Health Services.
 Most recently, Alexandria worked as a scientific analyst evaluating program impact for the National Institute of Child Health and Human Development.
 She loves traveling, dance, and spending time with family.

 Alex Faust, CHES

 Alex Faust (she/her/hers) provides our members with education and outreach related to cancer risk reduction, with a special focus on alcohol and cancer.
 She has a Bachelor of Science in Public Health and Community Health Education from UW-La Crosse and is a Certified Health Education Specialist.
 Before joining our team, Alex helped health care systems more effectively treat tobacco use and dependence, as an outreach specialist for the UW-Center for Tobacco Research and Intervention.
-In her free time, Alex enjoys doing anything outdoors with her fluffy golden retriever, Howie.
+In her free time, Alex enjoys doing anything outdoors with her husband, son, and fluffy golden retriever.

 - Cancer risk factors

 Amy Johnson (she/her/hers) leads policy-related efforts for the Wisconsin Cancer Collaborative.
 She monitors state and federal policy issues, educates our staff and membership on policy-related issues, and develops member resources such as issue briefs and our quarterly Policy Review newsletter.
 Amy began her career in public policy as staff to a US senator and later worked as a federal and state lobbyist on health care issues.
 She holds a law degree from Drake University.
 When away from the office, Amy enjoys researching her ancestors and watching international crime shows.